Nintendo Research & Engineering

-commonly abbreviated as Nintendo RED, was a Japanese hardware development department responsible for developing all of Nintendo's major handheld game consoles, and its associated peripherals, from its inception in 1996 all the way to 2012, when it was disbanded.
+commonly abbreviated as Nintendo RED, was a division of Nintendo responsible for the development of handheld game consoles and its associated peripherals.
+It was founded in 1996 and disbanded in 2012.
 The department was under Nintendo's manufacturing division, and was led by Satoru Okada.
 The department was created in 1996 following Nintendo Research & Development 1's (R&D1) general manager and Game & Watch and Game Boy creator, Gunpei Yokoi's departure from Nintendo.
 Most of the department's team originate from R&D1's hardware engineers.

 The department went on to create some of Nintendo's best-selling handheld game consoles such as the Game Boy Color, Game Boy Advance, Nintendo DS and Nintendo 3DS.
 Following the retirement of Okada in early 2012, the department was merged into the Nintendo Integrated Research & Development division, effectively merging Nintendo's handheld and home game console development teams.

 History

 Background

 In 1996, following the commercial failure of Nintendo's first virtual reality headset, the Virtual Boy, general manager of the Nintendo Research & Development 1 department (R&D1), Gunpei Yokoi, responsible for the console's development, resigned from Nintendo.
 This left Nintendo's historic handheld game console and game development department without leadership.
 As such, then Nintendo president Hiroshi Yamauchi spun-off the hardware development team into a new development department, called Nintendo Research & Engineering, appointing Satoru Okada as general manager.
 The software development team, however, remained at the R&D1 department.
 This new department would be responsible for continuing the Game Boy's legacy with the development of successor systems.